-The Garfield Center for the Arts at the Prince Theatre has seven paid staff positions – two full-time and five part-time.
+The Garfield Center for the Arts at the Prince Theatre has six paid staff positions – two full-time and five part-time.
 This team is responsible for providing the organizational infrastructure required to run the theatre and to support all program initiatives.
 It also supports the Board of Trustees and manages the cadre of actors and program volunteers whose contributions make the center what it is today.

-LUCIA FOSTER, Producing Artistic Director, is the educational and artistic director.
+Lucia is the educational and artistic director.
 She joined the Garfield Center in 2006 as the artistic director and became the executive director in 2010.
 Other roles include producing, education, fundraising, communications and marketing, and community relations.
 A resident of Kent County since 2001, Lucia has also taught at the high school level, acted in numerous productions and directed many others.
 She is a Lecturer in Drama at Washington College.
 She has been involved with theater, youth and community development for most of her adult life and has been on stage since early childhood.
 Prior to moving to Kent County, Lucia served as a High School Drama Teacher in Santiago, Chile; Co-Manager of a creative Theatre for Development project in The Gambia, West Africa; and Co-Founder, Designer and Manager of the Girls’ Theater Project and the Creative Literacy Program at the Grant Street Settlement House on New York City’s Lower East Side.
 Born in Durham, North Carolina, Lucia was raised in Washington, DC and Bangkok, Thailand and is a high school graduate of the International School of Bangkok.
 Fluent in Spanish and conversationally competent in Thai, she holds a Bachelor of Arts degree in Psychology, University of North Carolina, Chapel Hill and a Master of Arts degree in Theatre for Development, King Alfred’s College, Winchester, England.
 Email: firstname.lastname@example.org

 Her key roles include financial management and general administration, as well as supporting the Board of Trustees, fundraising, communications and marketing, community relations, and facilities and personnel management.
 A resident of Kent County since 2007, she most recently served as the Assistant Director of the Rose O’Neill Literary House at Washington College, where she oversaw daily operations, the cadre of student workers and interns, and coordinated literary events including readings and residencies and cultural programming such as dance/drama troupes and exhibits for the student body and Chestertown community.
 She also served as the Assistant Editor of the Literary House Press, overseeing the antique print shop studio, and assisted in managing student publications on campus.
 She was a founder of the Chestertown Book Festival and served as its board president in 2009 and 2010.
 She holds Bachelor of Arts and Master of Arts degrees in English literature from Franklin & Marshall College and Washington College.
 Email: email@example.com

-ANDY GODDARD, Event Coordinator, is responsible for coordinating theatre rentals, concession management, and facilitating special events.
+Andy is responsible for coordinating theatre rentals, concession management, and facilitating special events.
 She recruits, trains and schedules volunteers, both at the theatre and off-site as needed.
 She is a Washington College graduate and long-time proprietor of the now defunct Andy’s, a favorite Chestertown restaurant, bar, and music venue.
 Little known fact: she spent several years in Baltimore managing a pawn shop on ‘The Block’ prior to returning to the Eastern Shore in 1987 and opening Andy’s.
 She currently divides her time between the Garfield Center, promoting several regional bands, and all things local.
 Email: firstname.lastname@example.org

-BUTCH CLARK, Technical Director, is the man behind the curtain at every production.
+Butch is the man behind the curtain at every production.
 In addition to designing and running sound and lights, he builds most of the sets used in the theatre.
 And he does all of this while holding down a full time job with the US postal service and volunteering for many other productions, concerts and public events held across his home county.
 Honored as the Chestertown Tea Party Grand Marshall in 2011, Butch also made his stage debut to a delighted audience at the 2011 Women Helping Women fundraiser.
 Here’s a secret not many people know – approximately 95% of the lighting and equipment used in the theatre is on loan from Butch Clark!

-SUSAN BRITTAIN, the Building and Office Manager, is responsible for overseeing the day-to-day operation of the theatre.
+Susan is responsible for overseeing the day-to-day operation of the theatre.
 This includes preparing for and managing the logistics associated with non-rental events at the theatre as well as keeping abreast of the daily maintenance needs and repairs.
 She also provides support to the Managing Director and Financial Consultant.
 She became involved with the theater in 2011 as a volunteer and is loving the change in direction her life has taken.
 She’s had a varied career having been involved with the construction of a number of large schooners and the restoration of the USS Constellation in Baltimore.
 She has worked for many Non-Profit organizations, primarily as a Boat Captain running Educational Programs on the Chesapeake Bay and in the Caribbean.
 She has lived in Chestertown since 2004.

-SAM LITTLE, Production Assistant, is responsible for helping to keep the theatre running smoothly.
+Sam is responsible for helping to keep the theatre running smoothly.
 This includes preparing for and managing the logistics associated with rental and non-rental events at the theatre, but specifically production.
 He provides support to the Event Coordinator, Technical Director, and Producing Artistic Director and, as necessary, takes part in on-site education with our Playmakers’ Summer Camp.
 Originally born in Manhattan, NY, Sam moved to the shore before the age of one.
 Aside from coming from a family with a heavy background in art, Sam has worked in every position that the event world has to offer, from event set up to catering and now lights and sound.
 Sam attended Radcliffe Creek school and graduated high school from West Nottingham Academy, the oldest boarding school in America.